 Day 2 in Dordrecht

-t’s the 13th of December, you’ve woken up after a great first night in Dordrecht and you’ve probably enjoyed a nice breakfast in Dordrecht as of now.
+You’ve woken up after a great first night in Dordrecht and you’ve probably enjoyed a nice breakfast in Dordrecht as of now.
 Today is the start of the Christmas market of Dordrecht, which is something you will spend most of your second day in Dordrecht visiting.
 Get cosy, wear comfortable and warm clothing, and don’t forget to bring cash.

 Information about the Christmas market in Dordrecht

 The Christmas market of Dordrecht is the biggest Dutch Christmas market in The Netherlands.
 There are hundreds of stalls with beautiful decorations, food amongst plenty of other things that you can buy.
 There are choirs, cosy places to go for drinks and tons of more things to do in Dordrecht.
 Have fun, relax and walk the market at your own pace.
 If you’re earlier done with the market than you initially thought, have a look at the things I recommend you at your day 1 in Dordrecht.
+Find the dates and times of the Christmas market in Dordrecht here.

 Day 3 in Deventer

-It is the 14th of December.
 You’ve woken up in Dordrecht, got your breakfast in your belly and it’s time to head over to the incredible Hanseatic town of Deventer, which is located in the Eastern Netherlands and is one of the best Dutch cities to visit.
 To drive from Dordrecht to Deventer takes you around two hours.
 The areas where the most traffic jams are during rush hour are around Gorinchem, Tiel and Arnhem.
 But I would recommend you to drive via those cities and not through Utrecht.
 You can thank me later.

 After you’ve arrived in Deventer you must be starving.
 One of the great lunch cafes and restaurants in Deventer is Fooddock.
 Fooddock is the first food hall in the Eastern part of The Netherlands.
 After eating your food it’s time to explore the Dickens Christmas market of Deventer.